-There’s a new waft in the air throughout Universal CityWalk – the scent of something sweet and a little something devious.
-The world-famous Voodoo Doughnut, based out of Portland, Oregon, has brought its sinfully delectable doughnuts with a cult-like following east of the Mississippi for the first time ever.
-Voodoo Doughnut is now open at CityWalk.
+There’s a waft in the air throughout Universal CityWalk – the scent of something sweet and a little something devious.
+The world-famous Voodoo Doughnut, based out of Portland, Oregon, has brought its sinfully delectable doughnuts with a cult-like following east of the Mississippi for the first time ever, to CityWalk.

 They say good things come in pink – a hint at the delights found inside Voodoo Doughnut’s pink doughnut boxes.
 In many ways, Voodoo Doughnut is like a theme park with thrilling rides and entertaining attractions just for your taste buds.